 - Vitaly Scherbo

 - Nikolay Andrianov

 - Alexei Nemov

-In the year Uchimura won the gold medal at London 2012, he also won all three world cup titles leading up to the event.
-He won another three world cup titles and then dominated the 2016 Rio Olympics, making him the undisputed greatest of all time.
-He was undefeated in all-around for eight straight years, and no gymnast has shown that kind of dominance.
-Uchimura was the leader of the 2016 team to earn Japan the all-around gold, then won the individual all around gold two days later, becoming the first gymnast in 44 years to win back to back individual all-around golds in the Olympics
+When Uchimura won the gold medal at London in 2012, he also won all three World Cup titles leading up to the event.
+He won another three World Cup titles and then dominated the 2016 Rio Olympics, making him the undisputed greatest of all time.
+He was undefeated in all-around for eight straight years, and no gymnast has shown that kind of dominance before or since.
+Uchimura was the leader of the 2016 team to earn Japan the all-around gold, then won the individual all-around gold two days later, becoming the first gymnast in 44 years to win back to back individual all-around gold medals in the Olympics.

-Uchimura may only have three gold medals which may not be a lot compared to other gymnasts.
-Uchimura makes up for his lack of numbers with his style and elegance when he is competing.
-Considered to be the "Roger Federer of Gymnastics", everytime it is his turn to perform, the audience stops what they are doing prepared to be mesmerized by raw talent.
-Unfortunately, Uchimura has been facing injuries, putting a question mark on his future in the 2020 Olympics.
-No matter what his future holds, his success from 2010-2018 proves him to be the greatest male gymnast ever.
+Uchimura may only have three gold medals, which may not be a lot compared to other gymnasts.
+However, Uchimura makes up for his lack of numbers with his style and elegance when he is competing.
+Considered to be the "Roger Federer of Gymnastics", everytime it is his turn to perform, the audience stops what they are doing and prepares to be mesmerized by raw talent.
+Uchimura recently competed in the 2020 Olympics in Tokyo, putting up a valiant effort.
+Unfortunately, his recent struggles with injury may have impacted his performance as he failed to place.
+No matter what his future holds, his success from 2010-2018 still proves him to be the greatest male gymnast ever.